Jenelle Evans’ Custody Battle On Teen Mom 2 Heats Up, Mom Barbara Breaks Down

-Jenelle Evans’ custody battle over her son, Jace, is heating up, as the Teen Mom 2 star continues to battle it out in court with her mother, Barbara, over Jace’s future.
+Jenelle Evans’ custody battle over her son, Jace, is heating up as the Teen Mom 2 star continues to battle it out in court with her mother, Barbara, over Jace’s future.

 As MTV reports, Monday night’s episode showed the various Teen Mom 2 players as they prepared to give statements to the court (the court proceedings themselves were not shown).
 Before going to court to give her deposition, Jenelle opened up to her friend Jamie about what she thought it was going to be like.